sheehan/grails-handlebars-resources/README.md

 ### Using in the Browser

-Template functions are stored in the `Handlebars.templates` object using the relative template name without the extension.
-If the template file is called person.handlebars, then the template function can be accessed from `Handlebars.templates.person`.
+Template functions are stored in the `Handlebars.templates` object using the relative template name without the .handlebars extension.
+If the template file is named person.handlebars, then the template function can be accessed from `Handlebars.templates.person`.

+See the [Handlebars.js website](http://handlebarsjs.com/) for more information on using Handlebars template functions.